 - Vietnam, like some other Asian countries, has the concept of “saving face“, which is to behave in a respectful and dignified way.
 You can “lose face” by acting angry at small inconveniences, which is considered very disrespectful and embarrassing.

-🍀 My Experience: Crossing the streets of Hanoi was an experience in itself.
-Even after having done my research, I had a difficult time stepping into oncoming traffic the first two days and would often wait to cross with a local.
+Crossing the streets of Hanoi was an experience in itself.
+I had a difficult time stepping into oncoming traffic the first two days and would often wait to cross with a local.

-12. What To Wear in Vietnam
+10. What To Wear in Vietnam

 Avoid packing jeans because they will be hard to dry if you get them wet (dryers are not common in Vietnam).
-Also, make sure to pack a rain jacket, as intermittent rain is frequent.
+Make sure to pack a rain jacket, as intermittent rain is frequent.

 Overall, Vietnamese people dress in a more conservative way than people from the United States.
 Most locals won’t show much skin, but it’s fine to wear tight-fitting clothes in some areas.

 Some temples and religious sites in Vietnam require women to cover their knees and shoulders, so pack long skirts and pants.
 However, you’ll find that Vietnam is not as strict with its dress code as neighboring Thailand and Cambodia.

-You’ll be able to try many of these dishes at local markets, night markets, food tours and restaurants:
+You’ll be able to try many of these dishes at local markets, night markets, food tours, and restaurants:

 - Banh mi is a Vietnamese sandwich comprised of a variety of ingredients served between a French baguette (France once colonized Vietnam, hence the bread influence).
 It’s one of the most recognizable and familiar foods you’ll eat, but they make it extra delicious and fresh in Vietnam.